Sri Muktsar Sahib district

 Sri Muktsar Sahib district is one of the 23 districts in the Indian state of Punjab.
 The capital city of district is Sri Muktsar Sahib.
 The district itself was historically referred to as Khidrane Di Dhaab.
 There are four tehsils in the district, which consists of a total of 234 villages.
 The tehsils are Sri Muktsar Sahib, Lambi, Giddarbaha and Malout.
+The district is part of the Firozpur division.

 History

 Guru Angad (Nanak II), the Second Guru of the Sikhs, was born in the village Matte-di-Sarai (Sarainaga) in 1504 in the same district.

 The last battlefield of the tenth Sikh Guru, Shri Guru Gobind Singh ji, lies in the district's main city.
 The Battle of Muktsar, a major battle between the Mughals and the Sikhs, occurred in present-day Sri Muktsar Sahib during 1705.
 The Gurudwara Tibbi Sahib was built to mark the battlefield.
 They were led by Mai Bhago and Mahan Singh.

 The Sri Muktsar Sahib district was formed as a new district on 7 November 1995 by the separation of the Muktsar subdivision from the Faridkot district.

 The district has many historical Gurudwaras including the Darbar Sahib - Tuti Gandi Sahib Gurudwara, the Shaheed Ganj Gurudwara, Tibbi Sahib Gurudwara, Datansar Sahib Gurudwara, Rakabsar Sahib Gurudwara in the Sri Muktsar Sahib city, and several others in the district's respective villages.

 The Mela Maghi fair is celebrated annually in January in the Sri Muktsar Sahib city in remembrance of the forty martyrs (liberated ones).

 The Muktsari jutti is famous throughout the world.
 The shops making and selling these pieces of art are located around the Gurudwara Sahib in the heart of Sri Muktsar Sahib city.
 Gidderbaha manufactures naswaar which is supplied throughout India.